 difficult and produce an ugly result.
 So if the asymmetry is not too

 a roll force using the rear horizontal stabilizer.
 Bend it a little

 bit so the outer rear part of one half goes a little bit upwards and

 the outer rear part of the other half goes a little bit downwards.

 Give it a smooth gradual curved bend.
-Do not bend the vertical stabilizer.
+Do not bend the vertical

-to spread a little glue on the edge of one of the pieces and
+is to spread a little glue on the edge of one of the pieces and

 press the two together.
 This yields a fragile link.
 You get a far

 better result by smearing a thick little joint of white glue along

 Did you invent this glider shape?

-reasonings when conceiving this glider.
+aerodynamic reasoning when conceiving this glider.
 Yet the result is

 quite identical to the canonical airplane shape.
 This simply means I

 got some understanding of this wonderful invention that took

 centuries to grow in the successive brains of hundreds of inventors